guybarnahum/aep/LLM.md

 ---

 ## Updated immediate next step
-👉 Start **PR7.8A — cognition foundation**
+👉 Start **PR7.8B — controlled cognition rollout**

 PR7.7 is complete, including delegation hardening.
+PR7.8A is complete as the cognition-foundation milestone.

-Specifically, PR7.8A should:
+Specifically, PR7.8B should:
+1. extend shared cognition to at least one additional employee, with PM first
-1. add a shared cognition service inside the employee boundary
+2. keep cognition inside the employee boundary using private prompt profiles
-2. load private prompt profiles without exposing them on public routes
-3. support optional AI invocation with deterministic fallback
+3. preserve deterministic fallback when AI is disabled or unavailable
-4. normalize the validation agent onto that shared cognition path
-5. establish foundation-only cognition plumbing without broad rollout yet
+4. preserve the same hard privacy boundary:
+  - no `internalMonologue` on public routes
+  - no prompt-profile leakage
+  - no structured cognition leakage on public surfaces
+5. keep `/agent/run` orchestration-only
 6. keep `executionContext` provenance-only and free of cognition leakage
-7. continue emitting durable outputs through existing AEP primitives:
+7. keep outputs AEP-native through existing primitives:
   - tasks
   - task artifacts
   - message threads
   - approvals / escalations when needed
-8. keep Slack/email out of scope except as future adapters

-PR7.8B should then expand real employee reasoning behavior beyond the initial foundation work, starting with PM while preserving the same hard privacy boundary.
+8. avoid public rationale artifacts, chat workflows, or route-level cognition in PR7.8B

+PR7.8C can then introduce public rationale surfaces only if the same hard privacy boundary remains intact.

 ---